kevin-mau/qualifier/README.md

 * [fire](https://github.com/google/python-fire) - This is for the command line interface.

 * [questionary](https://github.com/tmbo/questionary) - This makes it an interactive user experience to gather their loan data for the application.

+* [pytest](https://docs.pytest.org/en/stable/) - For basic assertion testing of the program's calculations, filters, and file paths.

 ---
 ## Installation Guide